yousuffd/IBM_Data_Science_Capstone/README.md

 - Identified payload mass and orbit type as key determinants of landing success.
 - Delivered a fully functional dashboard for visual exploration of launch outcomes.

+## 🏆 Acknowledgement

+- This project was completed as part of the IBM Data Science Professional Certificate on Coursera.
+- Dataset and APIs provided by SpaceX and Wikipedia.